UppsalaNLP/uuparser/README.md

 ####TODO: ADD link TO OUR SHARED TASK PAPER when it's out

 The techniques behind the original parser are described in the paper [Simple and Accurate Dependency Parsing Using Bidirectional LSTM Feature Representations](https://www.transacl.org/ojs/index.php/tacl/article/viewFile/885/198).
-Futher materials could be found [here](http://elki.cc/#/article/Simple%20and%20Accurate%20Dependency%20Parsing%20Using%20Bidirectional%20LSTM%20Feature%20Representations).

 #### Required software